 Creating a Framework

-Initially, some years before even 2014, Southern New Hampshire University and the College of Online and Continuing Education built their general education program framework around the Association of American Colleges and University’s (AACU) Liberal Education and America’s Promise (LEAP) Initiative.
+Initially, some years before even 2014, Southern New Hampshire University and SNHU Online built their general education program framework around the Association of American Colleges and University’s (AACU) Liberal Education and America’s Promise (LEAP) Initiative.
 Part of the LEAP initiative was the development of four Essential Learning Outcomes, utilized by higher education institutions as a way to align and measure general education competencies.
 As the discussion and planning toward implementing a standard set of general education program outcomes progressed, SNHU felt it was important to highlight other subsets of outcomes regarding communication, critical and creative thinking, quantitative literacy and ethical reasoning.
-These additions manifested through the creation of six General Education Program Outcomes that served as SNHU COCE’s framework for the development of its general education curriculum.
+These additions manifested through the creation of six General Education Program Outcomes that served as SNHU Online’s framework for the development of its general education curriculum.